tiancaiamao/conscheme/README.md

 Conscheme is a fairly complete R5RS implementation with some important features missing: syntax-rules, call/cc and dynamic-wind.
-It should be noted that there's nothing about Go that prevents us from providing call/cc: It is missing because our implementation of apply, which is a left-over from when we used an interpreter, prevents us from copying our stack.
+It should be noted that there's nothing about Go that prevents us from providing call/cc: it is missing because our implementation of apply previously prevented us from copying our stack.

 ## Current status